MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/basics/tutorial_1_fiji.md

-## Tutorial: Inspect Images & Perform Your First Measurements
+## Tutorial 1: Inspect Images & Perform Your First Measurements

 !!!
 Warning "Note"
     Some images used in this tutorial are taken from the Bioimage Analysis book by Pete Bankhead ([bioimagebook.github.io](https://bioimagebook.github.io)).
 Content is licensed under [**CC-BY 4.0**](https://creativecommons.org/licenses/by/4.0/), except where noted otherwise.
 See License & Reuse for details.